MetinYalcinkaya/todo-app/README.md

-# todo server and tui
+# todo app

-frontend and backend for todo app
+an async server and frontend for making todo lists